0mgABear/CS50P/README.md

     - (...) : a group
       - everything in the () will be returned to you as a return value
       - can extract specific amounts of information from the user input
+      - ok to have nested parentheses if they are each solving different problems
     - (?:...) : non-capturing version
   - re.match(pattern, string, flags=0)
     - don't have to specify carrot symbol at the beginning of your regex